Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 ##### Change Logs
 08/30/24:
 - Version `docker_hippogang_exvivo_segm:v1.4.0` updated with the model which includes the MTL, ventricles and the corpus callosum.
+Also updated the docker with models on ciss-t2w initial model and additonal t2*w mri segmentation labels.
+The docker run cmd now takes an option to select which model to run.
+Additionaly, updated the Dockerfile so that it can do inference on Ampere GPUs (CUDA>11).

 07/16/24:
 - Version `docker_hippogang_exvivo_segm:v1.3.1` make singularity compatible by removing a copy command in the bash script